Kilobyte Cosmic Birefringence from ALP Domain Walls: Introduction

 where $c_\g$ is an anomaly coefficient, $\a$ the fine structure constant, $F_{\mu \nu}$ and $\tl{F}_{\mu \nu}$ the field strength and its dual, respectively.
 The axion with a coupling to photons is also called an axion-like-particle (ALP) in the literature.
 See Refs.~\cite{Jaeckel:2010ni,Ringwald:2012hr,Arias:2012az,Graham:2015ouw,Marsh:2015xka, Irastorza:2018dyq, DiLuzio:2020wdo} for a review on axions and related topics.

-Recently, a hint of the isotropic cosmic birefringence of cosmic microwave background (CMB) polarization was reported with the rotation angle~\cite{Minami:2020odp}, \beq \laq{measure} \beta= 0.35 \pm 0.14 {\rm~ deg }, \eeq based on the re-analysis of the Planck 2018 polarization data using a novel method~\cite{Minami:2019ruj,Minami:2020xfg,Minami:2020fin}.
-One plausible mechanism to induce the comic birefringence is to introduce a temporally varying and/or spatially non-uniform ALP~\cite{Carroll:1989vb, Carroll:1991zs, Harari:1992ea,Carroll:1998zi,Lue:1998mq,Agrawal:2019lkr,Fujita:2020aqt}.
-In particular, quantum fluctuations generated during inflation have often been considered as the origin of spatial inhomogeneity of the ALP, in which case the scale-invariant anisotropic birefringence is predicted.
-The interpretation along these lines was discussed in Refs.~\cite{Minami:2020odp, Fujita:2020ecn}.\footnote{It was also pointed out that, in a flat-top and flat-bottomed potential, the $H_0$ tension can also be relaxed~\cite{Fujita:2020ecn}.
+Recently, a hint of the isotropic cosmic birefringence (CB) of cosmic microwave background (CMB) polarization was reported with the rotation angle~\cite{Minami:2020odp}, \beq \laq{measure} \beta= 0.35 \pm 0.14 {\rm~ deg }, \eeq based on the re-analysis of the Planck 2018 polarization data using a novel method~\cite{Minami:2019ruj,Minami:2020xfg,Minami:2020fin}.
+One plausible mechanism to induce the CB is to introduce a temporally varying and/or spatially non-uniform ALP~\cite{Carroll:1989vb, Carroll:1991zs, Harari:1992ea,Carroll:1998zi,Lue:1998mq,Pospelov:2008gg,Fedderke:2019ajk,Agrawal:2019lkr,Fujita:2020aqt}.
+In particular, quantum fluctuations generated during inflation have often been considered as the origin of spatial inhomogeneity of the ALP, in which case the scale-invariant anisotropic CB is predicted.
+The interpretation {of the hint for isotropic CB} along these lines was discussed in Refs.~\cite{Minami:2020odp, Fujita:2020ecn}.\footnote{It was also pointed out that, in a flat-top and flat-bottomed potential, the $H_0$ tension can be relaxed~\cite{Fujita:2020ecn}.
 Such a potential had been studied in a context of multi-natural inflation~\cite{Czerny:2014wza,Czerny:2014qqa,Croon:2014dma,Higaki:2015kta}.
 The unification of inflaton and dark matter in terms of the ALP was also studied using the same kind of potential~\cite{Daido:2017wwb,Daido:2017tbr,Takahashi:2019qmh}. }.
-In this Letter we propose a different scenario using the ALP domain walls to induce the cosmic birefringence, which nicely explains the reported value of the birefringence \eq{measure}.
+In this paper, we propose a different scenario using the ALP domain walls to induce both isotropic and anisotropic CB.
+In particular, the predicted isotropic CB nicely explains the reported rotation angle \eq{measure} over a wide range of the ALP mass and coupling to photons.